TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/python/index.md

 if __name__ == '__main__':
     write_file()
     read_file()

 ```

 {% endraw %}

-[File Input Output](https://sampleprograms.io/projects/file-input-output) in [Python](https://sampleprograms.io/languages/python) was written by:
+File Input Output in [Python](https://sampleprograms.io/languages/python) was written by:

 - Ganesh Naik
 - Jeremy Grifski
 - Noah Nichols

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 15 2020 22:17:17.
-The solution was first committed on Sep 12 2018 13:00:03.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution